Last Updated on January 5, 2022 by Mark Roberts

 Can you watch SEC Network on the ESPN app?

 Naturally, you can stream SEC Network on ESPN.
 But you will have to download the ESPN app on your streaming device and activate it.
-Once you link your account, you can stream SEC Network content on Roku using ESPN.
+Once you link your account, you can watch the sec network on Roku.

 How much does SEC Network cost?

-Since SEC Network is not available officially on Roku, you need to stream it using other services like ESPN, Sling TV, AT&T TV Now, etc. So, the cost of streaming SEC on Roku will vary depending on the service you pick.
+Since SEC Network is not available officially on Roku, you need to stream it using other services like Sling TV, AT&T TV Now, etc. So, the cost of streaming SEC on Roku will vary depending on the service and subscription plans you pick.
 For instance, if you choose to stream SEC using Sling TV, you can get it for $30 a month.

 Related: How to Watch Cbs Sports on Roku